MA Philosophy by Research

 SEMINAR DATES FOR 2024-25

-Note: seminars take place at two venues: the Reform Club, 104 Pall Mall, London, SW1Y 5EW, and University of Buckingham’s offices at 51 Gower St, Bloomsbury, London WC1E 6HJ.
+Note: seminars take place at two venues: the Reform Club, 104 Pall Mall, London, SW1Y 5EW, and The University of Buckingham’s offices at 51 Gower St, Bloomsbury, London WC1E 6HJ.

 24 September 2024